Visco says ECB will counter any unjustified interest rate rises - Up News Info

 ROME — Economic recovery prospects in the euro zone remain uncertain and the European Central Bank will counter any strong rises in interest rates that are not justified by economic conditions, governing council member Ignazio Visco said on Monday.

-Visco, the governor of the Bank of Italy, said in a speech in Rome that the 2008-2009 financial crisis had shown the risks of premature withdrawal of monetary stimulus.
+Visco, the governor of the Bank of Italy, said in an annual keynote speech in Rome that the 2008-2009 financial crisis had shown the risks of premature withdrawal of monetary stimulus.

-In the current situation “uncertainty over the timing and the strength of the recovery require that financial conditions remain supportive for a long time,” he said in his annual keynote speech.
+In the current situation “uncertainty over the timing and the strength of the recovery require that financial conditions remain supportive for a long time,” he said.

 “Large and persistent rises in interest rates are not justified by the current economic prospects and will be countered,” Visco said, adding that the ECB was ready to make “full use of its already defined bond-buying program.”